JoseDiazCodes/slot-machine/README.md

 1. **Clone the repository**:
 2. **Open the game**:

-- Simply open `index.html` in your preferred web browser.
+- Simply open `index.html` in your preferred web browser ||
+  Use the repository description where you'll find this repo hosted using github pages.

 1. **Enjoy**!